vijaykankane/StreamingApp/README.md

 2. Upload a small video + thumbnail via the admin dashboard (requires valid S3 credentials).
 3. Confirm playback from the browse page and verify that chat messages broadcast between multiple browser tabs.

-## License

-MIT © StreamFlix Team

                                  Steps to execute the assignment

-Now lets create the image and push the same to the ECR we are creating the script to push the images to teh ECR then we will set the configmap to make it running by kubernets than by HELM then will configure the same in Jenkins file

 This project demonstrates end-to-end containerization, CI/CD, cloud orchestration, deployment scaling, and monitoring of a MERN-based Streaming Application using Docker, Amazon ECR, Jenkins, EKS, Helm, and CloudWatch.